scribe-security/docs/docs/ci-integrations/github/actions/action-bom.md

           scribe-client-secret: ${{ secrets.client-secret }}
 ```

-### Integrating Scribe in your Github workflow
+### Scribe service integration

-If you are using Jenkins as your Continuous Integration tool (CI), use these instructions to integrate Scribe into your workflows to protect your projects.
+If you are using Github Actions as your Continuous Integration tool (CI), use these instructions to integrate Scribe into your workflows to protect your projects.

 <details>
   <summary>  Scribe integrity report </summary>